 Project Background

-The project is in the Dogue Creek Watershed and helps the county meet water quality standards for its residents.
+The project is in the Dogue Creek Watershed and on Greendale Golf Course in the Franconia District.
+Our efforts help the county meet water quality standards for its residents.
 When completed, the project will reduce soil bank erosion and sediment pollutants and reduce nitrogen and phosphorus levels in the Dogue Creek Watershed.
 The county will modernize its stormwater infrastructure to meet the needs of today’s climate.
 Most especially, the natural habitat on the course, and elsewhere in the watershed, will be revitalized by clearing invasive brush and dropping unwanted trees in the canopy on the course and reforesting 4 acres offsite at Huntley Meadows.
 The Huntley Meadows Reforestation Project will serve as a mitigation bank, generating credits for the golf course that enhances our green corridors in the Huntington community.

 Project Description